codereverser/casparser-isin/README.md

 ## Notes

-casparser-isin is shipped with a local database which may get redundant over time.
+casparser-isin is shipped with a local database which may get obsolete over time.
 The local database can be updated via the cli tool

 ```shell